jkwebco/Raffle-Wordpress-Plugin/project.md

-Brainstorm: Raffle Wordpress Plugin ("consider all text below a work in progress and example, this is just the start of the idea")
+Brainstorm: Raffle Wordpress Plugin ("consider all text below a work in progress and example, this is just the start of the idea, for now.")
 Date: December 29, 2018
 Facilitator: Daniel J.
 Participants: current audience